Srijha09/Rhythmify/README.md

 # Rhythmify - Spotify Music Analytics
 Rhythmify is a music analytics Flask web application that leverages the Spotify API for generating playlists based on recommendations and helps us in creating a user analysis of their music tastes.
-This web application is deployed on Heroku and conatinerized using Docker.
+This web application is deployed on Heroku.

 ### Features of the application
 - Content Based Recommendation system using Tfidf Vectorizer and cosine similarity